jay/showlinenum/README.md

 above a warning is an added line then the warning applies to the new version of the file.

-On error a line that starts with `ERROR:` and is followed by script name and error message(s) --which may be one or more lines-- is sent to standard error output (stderr).
-The script then continues to the next line.
-***This is unimplemented for now.
-All errors are treated as fatal errors.***

-On fatal error a line that starts with `FATAL:` and is followed by script name and error message(s) --which may be one or more lines-- is sent to standard error output (stderr).
-The script then aborts with exit code 1.
+All errors are sent to standard error output (stderr).
+Currently all errors are treated as fatal errors.
+On fatal error a line that starts with `FATAL:` is followed by script name and error message(s), which may be one or more lines.
+This script then aborts with exit code 1.

 Examples
 --------